rh-messaging/activemq-artemis-operator/docs/help/operator.md

 ###  Tolerations

-It is possible to configure tolerations on tge deployed broker image .
+It is possible to configure tolerations on the deployed broker image .
 An example of a toleration would be something like:

 ```yaml
 apiVersion: broker.amq.io/v1beta1